 Will your diet in Mexico be healthier?

-If you are able to learn how to cook with local ingredients that take the nutritional place of healthy ingredients you're used to buying at home, you can develop a healthy diet.
+If you are able to learn how to cook with local ingredients that take the nutritional place of healthy ingredients you're used to buying at home but are not available in Mexico, you can develop a healthy, inexpensive menu plan.

 Although the traditional Mexican diet of corn tortillas and beans might be healthier than American fast foods, the level of obesity here is approaching that of the U.S. Many blame soft drinks.
 The soda tax rejected by New York City last year was implemented here in Mexico to discourage consumption.

 And they consume a lot.
 More Coca-Cola is sold in Mexico than any other country in the world, leading a pack of 728 countries.
 Step into line in any convenience store in Mexico early in the morning and you will see practically every construction worker in that line with his 1.75- liter bottle of Coke.